WinNMP - Advanced usage and Debugging

 After changing the configuration files, one server like nginx might refuse start.
 In order to find out the reason, you need to Check Configuration Syntax:

-- In the WinNMP Manager window, use the Check Configuration Syntax buttons to see the start up errors for Nginx and MySql
+- In the WinNMP Manager window, use Reload Nginx if Configuration Syntax is ok or Restart MariaDb if Configuration Syntax is ok buttons to see the start up errors for Nginx and MySql

 - For PHP, if there are any startup errors, they will be shown as alert messages.